Project case study

 flowchart TD

-A[Need to Demo Planning] --> B[Define Demo Scenario]
+A[Need to Demonstrate Planning Workflow] --> B[Define Demo Scenario]

 C --> D[Review Demo Data]

-The value is not just that the data is generated faster.
-The value is that the demo becomes easier to prepare, easier to repeat and easier to explain.
+The wider benefit is that the demonstration becomes easier to prepare, easier to repeat and easier to explain.

 Commercial Sensitivity